Love Goes: Commercial performance

-Love Goes debuted at number five on the US Billboard 200 chart, earning 41,000 album-equivalent units (including 18,000 copies as pure album sales) in its first week.
+Love Goes debuted at number five on the US Billboard 200 chart, earning 41,000 album-equivalent units in its first week, including 18,000 copies as pure album sales and accumulating a total of 29.66 million on-demand streams that week.
 This became Smith's third US top-ten album.
-The album's songs also accumulated a total of 29.66 million on-demand streams that week.
+In the United Kingdom Love Goes debuted at number two on the Official Albums Chart, stopped by Positions by Ariana Grande published in the same week.
+It became Smith first album not to reach number one on the chart.
 In May 2021, Universal Music UK has stated that Love Goes has reached 4.5 million in global units.